All articlesHealthcare AI

 A confirmed booking is a relationship, not a one-off transaction.
 Because Vascue runs the intake and booking itself and syncs with the practice's Cliniko or Nookal (or another EMR), the patient's details stay together in one place rather than scattered across a missed message, a sticky note, and a half-filled form.
 This is the stage where most single-purpose tools drop the patient, leaving the front desk to piece the picture back together by hand.
 Vascue keeps the journey connected from the first message onward.

-4. Insurance Claims and Pre-Auth in the Same Thread
+4. Insurance Claims and Pre-Auth in an Authorized Workflow

 5. Operations Visibility for the Clinician-Manager